 For other kinds of conflicts, the process is much more informal.
 If you feel concerned about something, but feel you can’t talk directly to the other parties involved, seek out someone you trust for advice.
 If, for example, you have a conflict with another student in a class, you might discuss it with the instructor confidentially before things get worse.
 If you have a conflict with an instructor, you can talk confidentially to your program coordinator, or to the Associate Chair for Graduate Studies, and they can advise you in full confidence.
 You can even seek out a former instructor you trust to get advice on how to proceed.

-UWM recently created the Ombuds Council through the Office of Conflict Resolution, designed as an independent, informal, neutral, and confidential forum for conflict resolution.
+UWM has created the Ombuds Council through the Office of Conflict Resolution, designed as an independent, informal, neutral, and confidential forum for conflict resolution.
 They can advise you on options, clarify existing policies, and mediate conversations.